 Undergraduate students at CIM are required to live on campus for their first two years of collegiate study.
 Upperclassmen and graduate students can rent out apartments and houses within University Circle or in nearby neighborhoods.
-Although it's the student’s responsibility to secure suitable housing off-campus, CIM is happy to assist with the search.
+Although it's the student’s responsibility to secure suitable housing off-campus, the CIM Student Affairs team is here to assist with the search.